jakobhuerner/jakobhuerner.github.io/_posts/2021-04-03-lightroom_quick_raw-jpeg-conversion.md

 ---
 layout: post
-title:  Lightroom tip for super-quick RAW-to-JPEG conversion
+title:  Lightroom trick for super-quick RAW-to-JPEG conversion
 categories: [Casual Photography Setup]
 excerpt: How to export a bulk of JPEGs from RAWs in seconds
 ---